 The first major overhaul of the Comprehensive Plan was adopted in 1988 after four years of preparatory work, extensive public review, and policy development.
 Among the changes introduced in 1988 was a greater emphasis on concentrating population growth in existing urban areas where the necessary public services and facilities could be provided more cost-efficiently.
 That plan included the State’s first urban growth management boundaries which were established for the north county cities.
 Another innovative approach to growth management in the Plan was the concept of joint planning between the County and cities.
 Joint planning enabled the County to better coordinate land development policies in areas likely to be annexed by cities or towns in the foreseeable future.
 This early experience with coordinated, cooperative planning with its neighboring jurisdictions put the County ahead of the pack when the Growth Management Act was passed in 1990, requiring coordination in planning.

 The 1988 planning process also involved a close examination of natural resource lands issues, particularly, how best to preserve scarce agricultural lands and forest lands.
 These proved to be difficult issues to address.
 The 1988 Plan added detail to the County’s housing strategies, included a chapter on Historic Resources, reinforced economic development efforts, and expanded policies to correspond to increasing information about environmental protection needs.
 The Plan stepped up the County’s sophistication in public services and facilities planning, paying attention to maximizing efficiencies and reducing costs.
 While the 1975 Plan’s transportation chapter focused on needed road improvements, the 1988 Plan recognized the relationship between land use and a variety of transportation needs.
-In summary, the 1988 Comprehensive Plan left the County well-positioned to respond to the requirements of the 1990 Growth Management Act; whereas many jurisdictions were required to make quantum leaps in policy direction in a very short timeframe.
+In summary, the 1988 Comprehensive Plan left the County well-positioned to respond to the requirements of the 1990 Growth Management Act, whereas many jurisdictions were required to make quantum leaps in policy direction in a very short timeframe.

 The 1995 update of the Comprehensive Plan brought the Plan into full compliance with the Growth Management Act (GMA).
 All the changes made were either to respond to GMA requirements or to update the 1988 material.
 The work needed to comply with the GMA began with the adoption of County-Wide Planning Policies (by the cities and county) to ensure a consistent planning approach throughout the County.
 Next came the classification and designation of natural resource lands, moving forward in an area of high importance and interest in Thurston County.
 That work was integrated into a rural zoning analysis that resulted in a stronger delineation of urban lands from rural lands in the County’s zoning regulations, also required under the GMA.
 At the same time, the County developed the GMA-required critical areas ordinance for the protection of important and vulnerable environmental features.
 Additional chapters of the plan were added to comply with the elements required under GMA.